The power of a myth in swimrun comes from the person or thing associated with the myth.

 Swimrun buoy.

-The swimrun buoy started out as a way to try to get the middle of your body higher in the water during swimming, to reduce drag; it also might also allow you to rest your legs during the swim, saving energy for the next run.
+The swimrun buoy started out as a way to try to get the middle of your body higher in the water during swimming, to reduce drag; it might also allow you to rest your legs during the swim, saving energy for the next run.

 This myth seems to have stuck, and also the idea that 'bigger is better'.